BradHutchings/Mmojo-Server-v2/instructions/512-Platform-Performant.md

-## 521. Platform (Compatible)
+## 512. Platform (Performant)
 ### About this Step
-In this step, we will build Mmojo Server (`mmojo-server`) and other llama.cpp targets to run on the widest variety of x86_64 and aarch64 machines, with optional GPU support.
+In this step, we will build Mmojo Server (`mmojo-server`) and other llama.cpp targets to run on a narrow, modern range of x86_64 and aarch64 machines, with optional GPU support.

 **Where:** Perform this step in both your x86_64 and your aarch64 (arm64) build environments.